 Reimagined Christmas Photos

 A family photo is traditional for the yearly Christmas card.
 We love to see our friends and family as they grow and develop (especially if they have cute li’l babies).
 In fact, it’s probably the most important part because who knows if they actually read your typed-up family update?
-The photo is what’s getting stuck to the fridge.
+The photo is what’s getting stuck on the fridge.
 It’s why our moms dragged us into abandoned fields in color-coordinated outfits every fall.

 COVID put a wrench in all of our plans over the past couple of years, so an artfully composed photo may not have been possible.
 Or perhaps the grandparents just want updated photos since they’re not on the “internets.”
 You can provide people with what they really want—photos—without falling into the stale mold of Christmas cards.